benfixit/autosuggest/README.md

 - Bundle the Autosuggest functionality into a package that exposes some API.
 - Use TypeScript.
 - Add Validation for supported characters.
-- Add more unit tests.
+- Add unit tests.
 - Improve the design - Mobile first approach.
+- Debounce the search.
+- Implement data removal functionality.